dhernan1972/Cyber-Journey/README.md

-The following Beats were installed on these machines and were implemented to collect the following information for these machines as well:
+The following Beats were installed and initiated to collect the following information from the target machines:

 * Filebeats